io7m-com/digal/README.md

 ![digal](src/site/resources/dial1.png)

-* An _indicator_ is a small notch on the dial that shows which direction the dial is pointing.
+* The _indicator_ is a small notch on the dial that shows which direction the dial is pointing.
-* A _radial gauge_ is a filled in arc segment showing how far away the current dial setting is from the minimum.
+* The _radial gauge_ is a filled-in arc segment showing how far away the current dial setting is from the minimum.
 * The _tick marks_ are small marks around the dial that can be used to indicate discrete values.
 The number of tick marks can be customized.